 - We evaluate upper division coursework on a case-by-case basis.

-- If you are undeclared, we only transfer credits needed to meet standard prerequisites, or other commonly used preparatory coursework in a subject (e.g. Biology).
+- If you are Non-Degree seeking, we will only transfer credits needed to meet standard prerequisites, or other commonly used preparatory coursework in a subject (e.g. Biology).

 - Advanced Placement